aragaomateus/AdvanceTopicsInDS/Homework3/HW3_Problem4.md

 ***Answer:***

 Weakly supervisision is using supervision with noisy labels.
-The mahajan paper accomplishes this by using hashtags to label the data.
+The Mahajan paper accomplishes this by using hashtags to label the data.
 Semi-supervised is when some of the data is labeled but other data isn't.
 The Yalinz does this by seperating the dataset into D, a dataset with only labeled data, and U a dataset with only unlabeled data.

 2. These questions are based on the paper by Mahajan et al.
 (a) Are the model trained using hashtags robust against noise in the labels ?
 What experiments were done in the paper to study this and what was the finding ?
 Provide numbers from the paper to support your answer.
 (2)

 ***Answer:***

 The Mahajan paper claims that the model trained using hashtags are robust against noise in the labels.
 The authors randomly replaced p% of the hashtags in the Instagrams dataset with other hashtags.
 They found that a noise level of p = 10% leads to a loss of less than 1% in classification accuracy, and at p = 25% label noise, the reduction in accuracy is around 2%.
 These results suggest that label noise may be a limited issue if networks are

 (b) Why is resampling of hashtag distribution important during pretraining for transfer learning ?